 Internet Access Explained

-To access the Internet you need an Internet Service Provider (ISP), In the UK this will be Virgin Media, BT, Talk Talk etc. Think of the Internet as being a motorway with a toll.
-To join and use the motorway, you pay the toll charge and then use the slip road to gain access.
-An ISP can be seen as a slip road to the Internet!
+To access the Internet you will need to use the services of an ISP (Internet Service Provider).
+In the UK this will be Virgin Media or BT (British Telecom).
+You will also need a suitable device such as a Desktop PC or “mobile device”.
+Think of the Internet as being a motorway with a toll.
+To use the motorway, you pay the toll charge and you are then given access to the the motorway.
+An ISP can be seen as a “Toll Booth”, you pay the fee and you are then given access to the Internet!

 1.Home and business users are provided with an electronic box and this if often referred to as a MODEM, the box is correctly known as a ROUTER and this will be one of 2 types.
 If you use Virgin Cable services, it will be a “Cable” Router.
 If you use the BT* phone line it will be an “ADSL” Router. (* in the UK, BT / Openreach own all or most of the telephone infrastructure and telephone lines but the lines are used by other ISPs such as Talk Talk, Plusnet, Sky etc )

 Connecting your PC to the router was done using Ethernet cables and this is still the most reliable method but for the past few years ISPs have been providing Routers with a built-in Wireless Access Point (WAP) so that laptops, tablets and even mobile phones can connect to the Router using WiFi.